whosonfirst/docker-whosonfirst-data-indexing/bin/README.md

 Basically, there are enough different flags and enough details that shouldn't be kept in source control that the CLI flag approach has become a burden.
 For example all the details used to invoke an ECS task (container name, cluster name, security group, subnet(s), etc.)

-An alternative approach using `.env` files (which are excluded from source control) to pull in defaults at runtime.
+Instead, we are using an alternative approach to pull in `.env` files with defaults at runtime.
+These files are explicitly excluded from source control.
 For example:

 ```
 PYTHON=`which python`